SkyWalker541/PT-SkyWalker541/Standard RetroArch/README_GLSL.md

   RECOMMENDED SETTINGS PER SYSTEM ─────────────────────────────────────────────────────────────────

-Set PT_SYSTEM first.
-The following are set automatically by PT_SYSTEM and do not need manual adjustment:
+Set System first.
+The following are configured automatically by System and do not need manual adjustment:

   White detection threshold